 "I desire to join the Harvest Youth Board, not because it looks good on a college resume, but because I feel as though education and health is taken for granted.
 In the U.S., education isn't valued nearly as much as it should be. ...I believe that this foundation will bring a much needed focus to the poor education system ... and will bring better health conditions for those who are afflicted with illnesses."

-Devin Page is a junior at Magna Vista High School.
+Devin Page is a senior at Magna Vista High School.
 He has served as president of FFA, team captain of the baseball team, vice president of the student body, and he's a member of the Beta Club, Spanish Club and HOSA (Health Occupations Students of America).
 Page has received several awards including the LANCER Award (two-time winner), Homerun Derby Champion, First Teal All District 2nd Baseman, FFA Quiz State Bowl, and he's won numerous academic awards.

 "I want to serve on the Harvest Youth Board because I want to make a positive change in the lives of other youth in Martinsville and Henry County.
 As a Christian, it is my duty to impact the lives of my peers in a helpful manner. ...
 I am a native of Martinsville and Henry County, and I know that our hometown needs to be more youth friendly.
 Having played travel baseball since I was eight years old, I have seen many towns that are geared towards the development of their youth."

-Julian Vaughn is a junior at Martinsville High School.
+Julian Vaughn is a senior at Martinsville High School.
 He is a member of NSBE (National Society of Black Engineers), and he has attended the SAE Government Convention for the past three years.
 Vaughn also is a video and technical producer for WMHS8 and MHS This Evening, newscasts produced out of Martinsville High School.

 "People in our own town refer to Martinsville as the Ghetto and people often when referring to problems in Martinsville say 'It's Just Martinsville' in a sense that this area is nothing.
 While many people like to just complain about Martinsville and the surrounding areas, I actually want to see a change in Martinsville.
 I personally think the best way for change is through our youth."